-Healthier snack ideas
+Healthier snack ideas and handy tips

 Healthy snacks can boost your energy and concentration, control blood sugar and insulin levels, and help you meet daily nutrient requirements.
 When it comes to managing or losing weight, a nutritious snack can help keep your appetite on an even keel and prevent overeating at mealtime.

 Try and reach for unpackaged snacks where possible, such as fruit and veggies.
 These don’t have few additives or preservatives and contain natural sugars rather than added sugar and salt.
 Not to mention unpackaged snack are generally always cheaper.
 So reach for an apple or kiwifruit when you get peckish.
 No prep required!

 What to look for on packaged snack labels